 Learn how to get the most out of your listing on our website.
 See what complimentary promotional opportunities are available to both new and veteran members.
 Can participation on a Chamber committee help your business?

-It's all available at the February 27 New Member Mingle.
+It's all available tonight at the New Member Mingle.
 "Seasoned" members are also welcome.

 The Chamber's Director of Communications, Janet Pozos, will be on hand to demonstrate how easy it is to link your social media accounts to your Chamber web listing.
 Members can also offer discounts or coupons to fellow Chamber members or the general public.